mozilla/shield-studies-addon-template/docs/DEV.md

 Note: The study variation/branch during tests is overridden by a preference in the FIREFOX_PREFERENCES section of `test/utils.js`.

-(The functional tests are using async/await, so make sure you are running Node 7.6+)

 The functional testing set-up is a minimal set of tests imported from <https://github.com/mozilla/share-button-study> which contains plenty of examples of functional tests relevant to Shield study addons.

 ## Directory Structure and Files